chinshr/wak-structure/README.md

-# Wakanda Solution
+# Wak Project Structure

-* How to get started?
+This project is a work in progress to start a discussion on project structure.